Electrical Contractor

 electrical-projects

-During National Electrical Safety Month in May, Dave at Ask The Electrician is encouraging homeowners to eliminate electrical safety hazards in and around their home.
+During National Electrical Safety Month in May, Dave at Ask-The-Electrician is encouraging electricians and homeowners to eliminate electrical safety hazards in and around their home and jobsite.
 Electrical hazards can result in property damage, potential injuries and even deadly electrocutions.

 Here are a few home electrical safety tips: